KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

 ```

 Note that a customer can use the same service several times (relation 0:n).
-Here's the dictionnary file describing this relational data:
+Here's the dictionary file describing this relational data:

-!!! success "Dictionary file of a snowfalke relational schema"
+!!! success "Dictionary file of a snowflake relational schema"
     ```kdic
     Dictionary Customer (customer_id)
     {